dataPARC/store/sdk/README.md

 var readRes4 = await client.DirectionalReadProcessedByConfigAsync(readParams2);

 if (readRes4.Status == ReadProcessedStatus.Successful) {
-    var points = readRes1.DataPoints; // The 25 most recent 5 minutes time averages from the tag with Id 1.
+    // The 25 most recent 5 minutes time averages from the tag with Id 1. var points = readRes1.DataPoints;
 }

 // Stream processed data for a single tag using a preconfigured aggregate.
-Streaming is equivalent to reading in the data it
+Streaming is equivalent
-// can return, but it starts returning data faster since the server sends data into the stream as soon as it starts reading
+// to reading in the data it can return, but it starts returning data faster since the server sends
-// it.
-It also provides more flexibility around client memory constraints. var streamParams1 = new StreamProcessedByConfigParameters(
+// data into the stream as soon as it starts reading it.
+It also provides more flexibility around
+// client memory constraints.
+var streamParams1 = new StreamProcessedByConfigParameters(
     new TagQueryIdentifier(1),
     DateTime.UtcNow.AddMonths(-1),